Stranmor/gemini-proxy-key-rotation-rust/README.md

 ## Overview

 This proxy acts as a middleman between your OpenAI-compatible application (like clients using OpenAI libraries or tools like Roo Code/Cline) and the Google Gemini API's OpenAI compatibility endpoint.
-You provide it with multiple Gemini API keys, either via **environment variables (recommended)** or directly in the **`config.yaml` file**.
+You provide it with multiple Gemini API keys, primarily via **environment variables using a `.env` file (recommended for Docker)** or optionally via a **`config.yaml` file (mainly for local runs)**.
 The proxy automatically rotates through them for outgoing requests, handling authentication and rate limits.

 **Key Benefits:**

 *   **Avoid Rate Limits:** Distributes requests across many Gemini keys.
 *   **Increased Availability:** If one key hits its limit, the proxy automatically switches to another.
-*   **Flexible Configuration:** Supports providing API keys and group-specific upstream proxies via environment variables (most secure for Docker) or directly in `config.yaml` (useful for local runs).
-Environment variables always override the config file.
+*   **Flexible Configuration:** Supports providing API keys and group-specific upstream proxies via environment variables (most secure and standard for Docker). `config.yaml` is optional, mainly for local runs or specific fallbacks.
+Environment variables related to groups always define the configuration when present.
 *   **Simplified Client Configuration:** Point your OpenAI client's base URL to this proxy; no need to manage Gemini keys in the client.
-*   **Group-Specific Routing:** Use different upstream proxies (`http`, `https`, `socks5`) for different sets of keys, configurable via environment variables or `config.yaml`.
+*   **Group-Specific Routing:** Use different upstream proxies (`http`, `https`, `socks5`) for different sets of keys, configurable via environment variables.
 *   **State Persistence:** Remembers rate-limited keys between restarts, avoiding checks on known limited keys until their reset time (daily midnight Pacific Time by default).

 ## Features

 *   Proxies requests specifically to Google's OpenAI compatibility endpoint (`https://generativelanguage.googleapis.com/v1beta/openai/` by default).
 *   Supports multiple **groups** of Gemini API keys with optional upstream proxies (`http`, `https`, `socks5`) per group.
-Groups and their settings are primarily discovered and configured via environment variables.
+Groups and their settings are **discovered and configured exclusively via environment variables** when using Docker Compose + `.env`.
 *   Automatic round-robin key rotation across **all** configured keys (from all groups combined).
 *   Handles `429 Too Many Requests` responses from the target API by temporarily disabling the rate-limited key.
 *   **Rate Limit Reset:** Limited keys are automatically considered available again after the next **daily midnight in the Pacific Time zone (America/Los_Angeles)** by default.
 *   **Persists Rate Limit State:** Saves the limited status and UTC reset time of keys to `key_states.json` (located in the current working directory, or `/app/` in Docker), allowing the proxy to skip known limited keys on startup.
-*   Configurable primarily via environment variables (using `.env` with Docker Compose). `config.yaml` is optional, mainly for setting non-default `target_url`s per group or server defaults.
+*   Configurable primarily via environment variables (using `.env` with Docker Compose). `config.yaml` is optional and has a limited role in this setup.
-*   **API Keys & Proxies:** Defined via environment variables (recommended). `config.yaml` can provide fallbacks or structure but is overridden by environment variables.
+*   **API Keys & Proxies:** Defined via environment variables following the `GEMINI_PROXY_GROUP_*` pattern. `config.yaml` can provide fallbacks for `target_url` only.
 *   Correctly adds the required `x-goog-api-key` and `Authorization: Bearer <key>` headers, replacing any client-sent `Authorization` headers.
 *   High performance asynchronous request handling using Axum and Tokio.
 *   Graceful shutdown handling (`SIGINT`, `SIGTERM`).